 “I have outlived that care that curries public favour or dreads the public frown…let the hand of law strike me down if it will, but I ask that my story be heard and considered”.

 Ned Kelly – Bushranger

 135 executions were held at the Old Melbourne Gaol.
 The most famous of those was Ned Kelly hanging.
 Kelly is somewhat of an Australian Folk hero for his defiance of the colonial authorities.
 Still today you find Kelly’s image on everything from T-shirts to stubbie holders.
 Kelly and his family were of Irish descent and the majority of Irish immigrants of Northern Victoria always felt persecuted by the English just like in their home country.
 In his younger years, Kelly had several run-ins with the Victorian Police.
 After an altercation with the authorities at his home in 1878, Kelly took off into the bush to go into hiding.
-I would have to say without Ned Kelly hanging at the Old Melbourne Gaol it would not be the best things to see in Melbourne.
+I would have to say without Ned Kelly hanging at the Old Melbourne Gaol it would not be one of the best things to see in Melbourne.